Banandana/SimpleJSON/README.md

-Removing all wide character string variables and stripping repo of everything except source code.
+Vita library version of SimpleJSON.

+Changes made from MJPA's repository:
+ - Removed all wide chars and wide char strings
+ - Modified makefile to create an installable static library

+make
+make install

-Porting to the psvita.
+-lsimpleJSON to your project as well as the includes

+#include <SimpleJSON/JSON.h>

 Original Author: MJPA